Keck-DataReductionPipelines/KCWI_DRP/docs/source/issues.rst

 #.
 If you installed the pipeline with :code:`pip`, uninstall with
    :code:`pip uninstall kcwidrp`
 #.
-Install the pipeline following the Installing for Development instructions.
+Install the pipeline following the Installing for Development instructions on
+   the :doc:`installing` page.
 #.
 Open :code:`KCWI_DRP/kcwidrp/core/kcwi_plotting.py` in a text editor

 #.
 Add the following import at the top of the file: ::